 If accepted, students will complete three years of college courses on site at Elmhurst College, and then spend the final phase of clinical/academic education (18 months) on site at Northwestern Memorial Hospital.
 Upon successful completion of the program, students will receive a certificate of program completion for DMS and be eligible to take required certifying examinations through the American Registry for Diagnostic Medical Sonography in addition to earning a bachelor's degree.
 Students who are accepted into the program will pay Elmhurst tuition for courses at Elmhurst and Northwestern Memorial Hospital in addition to any college or program fees.
 Northwestern Memorial Hospital is located at 541 N. Fairbanks Court, Suite 950 in Chicago, Illinois 60611.

-Below are required courses for students applying for the affiliation as a biology major, but students should speak with an advisor in the Center for the Health Professions for further details.
+Below are required courses for students applying for the affiliation as a biology major, but students should speak with an advisor for further details.

 What about advising?